digitalfabrik/integreat-app/docs/13-ui-ux.md

 # UI/UX

-You can request access to the internal drive by writing to [ammann@integreat-app.de](mailto:ammann@integreat-app.de)
+Design proposals can be found in the folder [ui-ux](../ui-ux) or in the [drive](https://drive.google.com/drive/folders/1cAJB_-FItDmhj4naHBKwsY6LVhmjN_er) for non tech people.

+All new design proposals and mockups should be added to the ui-ux folder AND the drive.

+Access to the drive can be requested at one of the members of Integreat mentioned in the [README](../README.md).

 ## Icons

-Current icons can be found [here in the drive](https://drive.google.com/drive/folders/1MA3_WkCSS2jyDZlccSMmtqsmAZubaHWs)
+Current icons can be found [here in the drive](https://drive.google.com/drive/folders/1FlSvpC0et0OnFuV-rxV1m2U3hoZO-ufJ).

-## Design resources

-Resources can be found in [our drive](https://drive.google.com/drive/u/0/folders/1x15-tX3ErZtBimwO6IPrhuM1LPajfDbm).